iKirby/PixelCarrierSettings/README.md

 3. Tap on Enable VoLTE
 4. Go to system settings - Network & internet - SIMs - select the one you have enabled VoLTE for - turn on VoLTE (or 4G calling, depending on the carrier config)

-- You may need to re-enable VoLTE in system settings if you reboot the system after using this method for the first time.
-Then it should stay on and there is no need to enable it again for the same SIM card.
-Unlike `overrideConfig`, this will not be reset after reboots or a system updates.
+- You may need to turn on VoLTE in system settings again if you reboot the system after using this method for the first time.
+Then it should stay on and there is no need to do it again for the same SIM card.
+Unlike `overrideConfig`, this will not be reset after reboots or system updates.

 ### Override configurations

 From "Config overrides" menu, you can override carrier configurations (the same as what Pixel IMS does, but these are some presets).
-However, starting with Android 16 QPR2 Beta 3, calling `overrideConfig` with `persistent=true` are no longer possible for non-system apps, so these settings will be reset upon system reboot.
+However, starting with Android 16 QPR2 Beta 3, calling `overrideConfig` with `persistent=true` is no longer possible for non-system apps, so these settings will be reset upon system reboot.

 - **Enable VoLTE**: Sets `KEY_CARRIER_VOLTE_AVAILABLE_BOOL` to true, not needed if you use the Enable VoLTE option on the first screen.
 - **Enable NR(5G) SA**: Sets `KEY_CARRIER_NR_AVAILABILITIES_INT_ARRAY` to `[1, 2]` which enables both NSA and SA.